11 Comments

 Expand full comment

-Jack Wolstencroft's avatar
+Jack & Pat's avatar

 I LOVE this piece - awesome job.
 For me freedom has become equated with escape... and to me that is running away from something.
 When we talk about freedom, we should actually be running towards something.